connexcs/docs/docs/webphone.md

 After you configure the domains, verify the certificates in **Setup :material-menu-right: Information :material-menu-right: Certificates:

 * If the domain isn't listed, click on `Add Certificate` and provide your domain name.
-* If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates."
+* If the certificates get listed but they don't have an issue or expiry date, click on "Refresh Certificates."
 This may take up to 10 minutes to complete.

 ### Add WebRTC to server